thecapn32/quant/README.md

 # QUANT – QUIC Userspace Accelerated Network Transfers

-This will eventually be an independent C implementation of [QUIC](https://www.chromium.org/quic), the Google-originated proposal for a new HTTP/2 transport over UDP.
+These are the beginnings of a BSD-licensed C11 implementation of [QUIC](https://www.chromium.org/quic), the Google-originated proposal for a new HTTP/2 transport over UDP.
+QUANT uses the [warpcore](https://github.com/NTAP/warpcore) zero-copy  userspace UDP/IPv4 stack on top of the [netmap](http://info.iet.unipi.it/~luigi/netmap/) packet I/O framework.

 The quant repository is [on GitHub](https://github.com/NTAP/quant), as is the [documentation](https://ntap.github.io/quant/).